microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 <p><img style="margin: 0px 15px 15px 0px;" src="../graphics/checkmark.png"><b>Description</b></p>

 During deployment of Azure SQL Database, you selected "Allow Azure services and resources access to this server" to **ON**.
-If you can, switching it to **OFF** is the most secure confiuration.
+If you can, switching it to **OFF** is the most secure configuration.
 This can be complicated, since it means you'll have to specify a range of IP addresses for all your connections.
 In this activity, you'll simply see how to view and edit your firewall rules.
 In reality, you'll want to partner with your networking team to ensure you have the most secure, functional network.
 A few handy resources include:
 * [Azure SQL Database network access controls](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-networkaccess-overview)
 * [Connecting your applications to Managed Instance](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-managed-instance-connect-app)
 * [IP firewall rules for Azure SQL Database](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-firewall-configure)